On \mu-Compatible Metrics and Measurable Sensitivity: Connections to pairwise sensitivity and other literature

 \begin{proposition} A metric $d$ on a measure space $(X,\mu)$ is $\mu$-compatible if and only if the following three conditions are satisfied: \begin{enumerate} \item Every $d$-ball is $\mu$-measurable. \item The space $X$ is separable under $d$. \item The support of $\mu$ is the whole of $X$. \end{enumerate} \end{proposition}

 \begin{proof} The fact that if $d$ is $\mu$-compatible then $X$ is separable under $d$ is shown by~\cite{J-S08}.
 The other two properties are obvious.

 Now, suppose that $d$ satisfies all of the first two properties.
 Then, the notion of the support is well-defined.
-Clearly, the support of the measure is the whole space if and only if every non-empty open set has positive measure, i.e., if $d$ is $\mu$-compatible. \end{proof}

-According to this Proposition~\ref{P:three_eq}, to go from $\mu$-compatible metrics to the metrics Cadre and Jacob use, we only need to require that the support of the measure is the whole space.
-This can always be acheived by removing a set of measure zero from the space space.
+Clearly, the support of the measure is the whole space if and only if every non-empty open set has positive measure, i.e., if $d$ is $\mu$-compatible. \end{proof} According to this Proposition~\ref{P:three_eq}, to go from $\mu$-compatible metrics to the metrics Cadre and Jacob use, we only need to require that the support of the measure is the whole space.
+This can always be achieved by removing a set of measure zero from the space.